-How will food banks access the bulk of supplies they need?
-For one, Waide says the ACFB will lean heavily on partner farmers.
+Since the beginning of the pandemic, the ACFB has been leaning heavily on partner farmers to secure the sheer quantity of food needed.
 "Farms have excess produce, and that's a big part of our supply chain right now, so we'll rely on that even more," he explains.

 "You can give me a can of food that costs you a dollar, or you can give me a dollar and I can get nine cans of food," Waide says.
 "This is the same even outside disaster times."

-The Feeding America network, which ACFB is a partner member of, also is taking unprecedented steps to ensure its members are able to feed people in their local neighborhoods:
+In spring 2020, Feeding America took unprecedented steps early in the pandemic to ensure its members are able to feed people in their local neighborhoods:

-How Can You Help Your Local Food Bank Survive?
+How Can You Help Your Local Food Bank Survive into 2021?

-"Even if you can't donate [cash], you can spread the word so people know about the food bank," he says.
-Raising awareness for its new text-for-food service is particularly important.
+"Even if you can't donate , you can spread the word so people know about the food bank," he says.
+Raising awareness for its text-for-food service, which launched in spring 2020, is particularly important.
 By texting "FINDFOOD" or "COMIDA" to 888-976-2232, clients can find the closest food distribution site to keep themselves and their families fed.
 "The need is tremendous, everyone wants to help, and even letting your network know about the food bank's services can make a difference."

 Since May 2020, the Atlanta Community Food Bank has received 11.4 million pounds of fresh food, including dairy, produce and proteins, from the USDA's Farm to Food Bank program.